jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 ---
 ### Version 0.3.1 (Stable) - TBA
 - New Feature: A fixed amount of memtable flush threads is used per storage
+- Bugfix: No data is written to tables in split (memory only mode)

 ### Version 0.3.0 (Stable) - 17.06.2017
 - New Feature: Added the TestFixedGrid experiment